Meggin/inclusive-web-project/README.md

 # inclusive-web-project
-Exploring ways to make the web developer community more inclusive, in skills and demographics.
+Exploring ways to make the web developer community more inclusive.